 In the book, Skoglund shared on how God’s servants triumphed over emotional pain.
-The secret laid in discovering how God enabled His children to deal with situations that faced us in this life.
+The secret laid in discovering how God enabled His children to deal with life's situations and challenges.

 A great man of faith that Skoglund included is Charles Haddon Spurgeon.
 Charles Haddon Spurgeon (1834-92) was England's best-known preacher for most of the second half of the nineteenth century.
 In 1854, he became the pastor of London's famed New Park Street Church.
 He preached to audiences numbering more than 10,000.
 Spurgeon was also known for his printed works.
 Nearly all of Spurgeon's printed works are still in print.